Vuk Karadžić: Later life and death

 Karadžić continued collecting song well into the 1830s.
 He arrived in Montenegro in the fall of 1834.
 Infirm, he descended to the Bay of Kotor to winter there, and returned in the spring of 1835.
 It was there that Karadžić met Vuk Vrčević, an aspiring littérateur, born in Risan.
-From then on Vrčević became Karadžić's faithful and loyal collaborator who collected folk songs and tales and sent them to his address in Vienna for many years to come.
+From then on, Vrčević became Karadžić's faithful and loyal collaborator who collected folk songs and tales and sent them to his address in Vienna for many years to come.
 Another equally diligent collaborator of Vuk Karadžić was another namesake from Boka Kotorska the Priest Vuk Popović.
 Both Vrčević and Popović were steadily and unselfishly involved in the gathering of the ethnographic, folklore and lexical material for Karadžić.
 Later, other collaborators joined Karadžić, including Milan Đ. Milićević.

 The majority of Karadžić's works were banned from publishing in Serbia and Austria during the rule of Prince Miloš Obrenović.
 As observed from a political point of view, Obrenović saw the works of Karadžić as a potential hazard due to a number of apparent reasons, one of which was the possibility that the content of some of the works, although purely poetic in nature, was capable of creating a certain sense of patriotism and a desire for freedom and independence, which very likely might have driven the populace to take up arms against the Turks.
 This, in turn, would prove detrimental to Prince Miloš's politics toward the Ottoman Empire, with whom he had recently forged an uneasy peace.
 In Montenegro, however, Njegoš's printing press operated without the archaic letter known as the "hard sign".
 Prince Miloš was to resent Njegoš's abandonment of the hard sign, over which, at that time, furious intellectual battles were being waged, with ecclesiastical hierarchy involved as well.
 Karadžić's works, however, did receive high praise and recognition elsewhere, especially in Russian Empire.
 In addition to this, Karadžić was granted a full pension from the Emperor of All Russia in 1826.

+He was married to Ana Maria Kraus from 1818 until the end of his life.
+They had 13 children together, but only two of them outlived the parents.

-He died in Vienna, and was survived by his daughter Mina Karadžić, who was a painter and writer, and by his son Dimitrije Karadžić, a military officer.
+Vuk Karadžic died in 1864 in Vienna.
+He was survived by his wife, by his daughter Mina Karadžić, who was a painter and writer, and by his son Dimitrije Karadžić, a military officer.
 His remains were relocated to Belgrade in 1897 and buried with great honours next to the grave of Dositej Obradović, in front of St. Michael's Cathedral (Belgrade).